Robins

 The Early Years Foundation Stage is the stage in your child's learning from birth to 5 years old.
 This is the time in school that we call Early Years.
 Children will have a range of experiences and opportunities to gain everyday skills and develop in a variety of areas of learning.
 We follow the Early Years Foundation Stage Framework.

 Mrs Hodgkinson and Mrs Holden work together closely to ensure that the children have a smooth transition into school and settle well into our nurturing and exciting learning environment.
-Our Reception environment is made up of two outdoor areas and a beautiful, light and airy classroom.
+Our learning environment is made up of two outdoor areas and a beautiful, light and airy classroom.
 One of these outdoor areas is attached and is always accessible for the children to work in throughout the school day.

 Our Curriculum